 Frank’s banking career started in 2003 after graduating from the W.P.
 Carey School of Business at Arizona State University.
 Serving as a provider of financial services, Frank has helped his community by offering trusted banking advice and solutions.
 The result is the creation of relationships with clients who continue to do business with Frank to this day.
 As a resident of and employee in the vibrant Capitol Hill neighborhood, he has given back by donating his time, talent, and treasure.
 Frank’s affiliations include the following organizations: Community Lunch on Capitol Hill, Flying House Productions, Capitol Hill Chamber of Commerce, the Greater Seattle Business Association and Community Roots Housing.

 Derrick Belgarde is an enrolled member of the Confederated Tribes of Siletz Indians of Oregon, and also Chippewa-Cree from Rocky Boy Montana.
-Derrick is currently the Deputy Director of the Chief Seattle Club, a day-center that assists urban Native Americans.
+Derrick is currently the Executive Director of the Chief Seattle Club, a day-center that assists urban Native Americans.
 He serves on the boards of Community Roots Housing and DESC, and on the Housing Development Consortium (HDC).
 He completed his undergraduate in Public Affairs magna cum laude, and went on to complete his Master’s in Public Administration, both at Seattle University.
 He is a proud father of three and is married to the wonderful Lua Belgarde.

 Jill Cronauer is the Chief Operating Officer and designated broker for Hunters Capital.
 She is responsible for property acquisitions, marketing, leasing, public relations, and overall business operations.
 Since joining the Hunters Capital team in 2008, Jill has grown Hunters’ managed square feet from 160,000 to nearly 600,000 square feet in Seattle’s Capitol Hill and First Hill neighborhoods.
 Jill is dedicated to Hunters Capital’s mission of preserving architectural integrity and Seattle’s historic legacy by restoring and refurbishing turn-of-the century buildings and finding creative and innovative retail and office tenants who serve the neighborhood.
 Also representing Hunters Capital in local community affairs, she served as President and Chairperson of the Capitol Hill Chamber of Commerce.